ooaklee/ghatd/docs/getting-started/email-manager/README.md

 ## High-level Overview

-See below high-level overviews of this email solution (and its component packages) and a few examples of how it can be used in your GHATD application or different use-cases.
+Here are some high-level overviews of this email solution and its packages, with examples of how it can be used in your application for different use-cases.

 ### Usage Patterns